brandonbate/Deployment-Tutorial/README.md

 You should now see your site.
 Terminate Django by entering Ctl-C.

+### Step 6
-6. We will replace the Django server with Gunicorn.
+We will replace the Django server with Gunicorn.
 We install Gunicorn with the following command:
 ```
 ./virtualenv/bin/pip install gunicorn
 ```